 A. Child Custody and Visitation Mediation.
 This is an ADR program that offers parties in a custody / visitation lawsuit the opportunity to participate in mediation and develop a parenting plan with the assistance of a trained mediator.
-The program began in various districts in 1983 and received legislative funding in 2008 for statewide implementation.
 Parties who reach agreements in mediation often incorporate the terms of the agreement into a consent order, which allows parents to structure their own solutions for their children and avoid an adversarial trial before a district court judge.
 A mediated parenting plan becomes an enforceable court order after it is signed by a judge and filed with the clerk of superior court.